 A swift unscrew of a single securing clamp and the Sako can fit any of the .17 Mach 2, .17HMR, .22LR or .22WMR barrels so any vermin can be engaged.

-They are accurate, available in many styles and stock choices and are near bombproof in construction.
+Accurate, available in many styles and stock choices and near bombproof in construction